Dr. Max Gomez, award-winning medical reporter for CBS New York, dies at age 72 after long illness

 He was named the American Health Foundation's Man of the Year and was a NASA Journalist In Space semifinalist in 1986.

 There was always great depth to Dr. Gomez's medical reporting, but never more so than when he candidly shared a number of his own medical challenges with his TV family.
-He was also a steady voice of reason during the swirl of the COVID-19 pandemic.
+He was also a steady voice of reason during the COVID-19 pandemic.

 In addition to his medical reports, Dr. Gomez had varied career interests, including co-authoring three health and science books, and working with numerous advisory boards that found him crossing paths with presidents and popes.